 If you are going to be late, please call the school.
 A late payment charge of $1.00 per minute will apply to all children who are picked up late.
-This fee is to be paid in cash the following day to the Director.
+This fee is to be paid in cash the following day to the office staff.

-Lunches are eaten outside in the patio area.
+Lunches are eaten outside on the patio area.
 In cases of inclement weather conditions, the children will eat their lunch inside the building.
 Each child will need to be responsible for their own lunch.
 Please pack a well-balanced and nutritious meal for your child.
 Note that small portions minimize waste and a variety in their meal helps their appetites.
 The older children enjoy packing their own lunches.
 To foster independence, please make lunch boxes manageable for your child and easy to open.
-Names should be clearly marked on all lunch boxes and accessories.
+First and last names should be clearly marked on all lunch boxes and accessories.
 Please include a spoon or fork if needed and a napkin.
 A drink must be provided in the lunch box (do not freeze drinks).
 Do not send toys, glass containers or cans of any kind.
 Lids on canned fruits etc. are extremely dangerous.
-Due to the nature of our lunch period, we are unable to refrigerate or warm-up lunches.
+We are unable to refrigerate or warm-up lunches.
 Please use ice packs to cool food, and a thermos to keep food warm.
 Due to allergies, please remind your child not to share their lunch with any other child.
 Children with allergies will sit in a designated area to avoid exposure to “unsafe food”.

 Medication and Illness